BCostelloe/hu-hd/README.md

 #### 2c.
 Groundtruth clip extraction (track-segmentation/extract_groundtruth_clips.ipynb)
 We use manually-scored groundtruth clips to get initial distribution values for the segmentation models and to validate the results of the segmentation process.
 This notebook works through a single video and extracts random frames (of those remaining after 2-second subsampling).
 It then uses these frames as starting frames for 5-second video clips showing individual animals.
 This step requires access to the pre-cropped individual thumbnails (on the server).
 The scored clips themselves will be included with the dataset (or maybe just the csv file with the scores and frame ranges).

+#### 2d.
+Score groundtruth clips (track-segmentation/score_groundtruth_clips.ipynb)
+This notebook selects a user-specific number of non-overlapping groundtruth clips and asks the user to view and input the behavioral score for these clips.
+The output is saved as video_scores.csv.